pypi/warehouse/docs/development/getting-started.rst

-While Warehouse is designed to be developed in using Docker, in certain situations you may be tempted to install Warehouse's requirements in your system of virtual environment.
+While Warehouse is designed to be developed in using Docker, in certain situations you may be tempted to install Warehouse's requirements in your system or virtual environment.
 This is discouraged and may result in compilation errors due to your system not including libraries or binaries required by some of Warehouse's dependencies.